-Down syndrome (trisomy 21)
+Down syndrome (Trisomy 21)

-Indications For Down Syndrome (trisomy 21)
+Indications For Down Syndrome (Trisomy 21)

 Down syndrome is caused by the presence of an additional copy of all or a portion of chromosome 21.
 Trisomy 21 is typically associated with delays in physical growth, characteristic facial features, and mild to moderate intellectual disability.
 Additional health problems, include congenital heart disease, increased risk of leukemia, thyroid disorders, and mental illness.